daltunay/filtergenie/README.md

 - `OPENAI_BASE_URL`: The base URL for the Gemini API
 - `OPENAI_API_KEY`: Your Gemini API key (required for API-based analysis)
 - `USE_LOCAL`: Set to "true" to use local VLM models instead of Gemini API
-- `API_KEY`: Optional API key for securing your SmartFilter API (only needed if you want to deploy and protect your API)
+- `API_KEY`: Optional API key for securing your FilterGenie API (only needed if you want to deploy and protect your API)

 #### Testing Your Docker Deployment